 The City of Delray Beach will continue providing funding for a variety of housing and community development projects and programs designed to meet the diverse needs of its citizens.
-On an on-going basis the City is involved with numerous initiatives and has forged successful partnerships with key agencies to provide a wide array of services to residents in need.
+On an on-going basis the City is involved with numerous initiatives and has forged successful partnerships with key agencies to provide a wide array of services and help to address housing issues such as affordability, quality, and safety.
+Continued cooperation with these agencies is key.